terminal42/contao-bynder/README.md

 to pass this configuration.
 You can also create a derivative only for this integration and name it e.g. "contao_bynder_integration" and configure the settings already there.

-Note that derivatives can only be created for public assets.
-This is also the reason why **all images that you want to include need to be public!**

 [1]: https://help.bynder.com/Modules/Asset-Bank/Modify-public-derivatives-on-the-fly.htm